The HobbitHouse Ilustrated Glossary of Woodworking terms

 lean --- A logging term referring to the directional tilt of a tree away from vertical.
 There are two lean forces that may be in play in the same tree.
 They are referred to as head lean (the greater of the two) and side lean (the lesser of the two).
 The lean, or leans, of a tree can be easily established with the use of a plumb bob or axe handle.

 leather punch --- A steel rod with a hole up the middle of the bottom and a sharpened rim on the bottom, used for punching holes in leather.
 There is usually an area removed from the lower side of the tool so that the little circles of leather don't jam up inside the barrel.
 There is another kind of leather punch which is a series of small hole-punch cylinders mounted around a rim that can be rotated to put any given cylinder in place to punch against a pad via the force from a squeeze-handle.
-I show one of those on the right side of the composite image below, but this is strictly a leather working tool whereas the version that I am talking about with this term is more likely to be found in a woodworking shop because it has other uses as well.
+I show one of those on the right side of the composite image below, but this is strictly a leather working tool whereas the version that I am talking about with this term is the type more likely to be found in a woodworking shop because it has other uses as well, such as punching out holes in veneer.
 Examples:

 length stop --- see stop block